-The Washburn University Business Office works closely with the Washburn University Student Services Office to provide support for military students and their families.
+The Washburn University Business Office works closely with the Washburn University Diversity and Inclusion Office to provide support for military students and their families.
 There are a number of ways for students to use military benefits to pay for their education, including but not limited to the following:

 Eligible students (active Army, National Guard, Army Reserve) must complete an application online at http://www.goarmyed.com/ prior to the beginning of classes for the term.